 Resources to Help International Students Succeed in the Classroom

-If you have a student that you feel is struggling with your course due to language or cultural issues, please take the time to contact one of the staff members who can help direct students having difficulties to the resources they need to be successful learners at Webster:
+If you have a student who you feel is struggling with your course due to language or cultural issues, please take the time to contact one of the following people:

 - Bethany Keller, assistant director, Multicultural Center and International Student Affairs (MCISA) and chair, International Student Success Committee; 314-246-7649 or email@example.com